 | Anti-AOD9604 antibodies | None detected |

-AOD-9604 is a fine-tuning tool for the final push—not a primary fat-loss driver.
-Here's the honest user segmentation.
+AOD-9604 reads as a fine-tuning tool for the final push, not a primary fat-loss driver.
+The profile segmentation follows from the trial data.

 - Already lean — Sub-15% body fat (men) or sub-22% (women)